Bell-Meyer brings with her over 10 years’ experience working with chambers of commerce and economic development initiatives.

 Camp Venture’s CEO, Matthew Shelley said, “We appreciate the opportunity to continue to utilize this space and build upon our long friendship with STAC.
 Camp Venture plans to maintain our day programs, staffing and other operations at the site, during the multi-year period, leasing all necessary space from STAC.
 During this leasing period, we will evaluate other sites across Rockland County to which we can relocate our beloved programs into more modern space, and become better integrated in the community.”

-STAC will ultimately use the site in an effort to expand services for the growing need of this four-year college located on lands adjacent to and across the street from the Venture Center, Rand Commercial’s Adler stated.
+STAC will ultimately use the site in an effort to expand services for the growing needs of this four-year college located on lands adjacent to and across the street from the Venture Center, Rand Commercial’s Adler stated.

 Orangetown Supervisor, Teresa Kenny welcomed the news of the transaction.
 “From its days as Rosary Academy High School which was founded by the Dominican Sisters of Sparkill, to its present use as the Venture Center for Day Habilitation to its future use by St. Thomas Aquinas College, this property has been an asset to those it has served, and has been a good neighbor to the citizens of Orangetown,” she said.